fikunmi-ap/solana-improvement-documents/LRUCache.md

 - LRUCache or simply cache: Describes an LRUCache data structure that maps the most contentious accounts to the corresponding recommended priority and high priority fees.

-- recent fees paid: is the median fee paid per account (and globally) in the three (3) most recent blocks.
+- recent fees paid: is the median fee paid per account (or globally) in the three (3) most recent blocks.

 - recent high fees paid: is the **p90** fee paid per account in the three (3) most recent blocks.

-- priority fee recommender: a gadget that determines the recommended priority fee to be paid per acccount (or globally) based on the data from recent fees paid.
-The algorithm is described in detail below.
+- priority fee recommender: a gadget that determines the `recommended priority fee` to be paid per acccount (or globally) based on `recent fees paid`.
+The algorithm is described in a following section.

 - contention: This describes how contentious an acccount is, for the purpose of this proposal, contention is simply calculated as the number of transactions writing to an account.

-- `getPriorityFee`: A JSON RPC method to replace the `getRecentPrioritizationFees` method.
+- `getPriorityFee`: A JSON RPC method to replace the `getRecentPrioritizationFees` or `getFeeForMessage` method.
 The `getPriorityFee` request takes a mandatory list of transactions and returns the recommended fee to land a transaction locking all the accounts in the list.

 - `getHighPriorityFee:` A new JSON RPC method.
 It takes a mandatory list of accounts and returns a recommended priority fee to quickly land a transaction locking all the accounts in the list